UNF-STLab/MLHCBugs/README.md

 18) qth_survival_time raising ambiguous truth value error #535
 19) Shape mismatch when using conditional_after with strata in CoxPHFitter #880
 20) KMF fit fails with tuples #1034
+21) Error when setting labels=False in plotting.add_at_risk_counts(). #1097
+22) KaplanMeierFitter (interval-censored) issue #1151
+23) if hash difference is found, some reported entries are bogus due to list != tuple:
+24) Iterables are getting miswired #163
+25) Parallel execution of nipype failing #1127
+26) Problems hashing inputs derived from encoding in corner cases #1620
+27) First Level Bayesian Estimation fails #1786
+28) DVARS calculation is incorrect #1821
+29) Inconsistent output for values_from_volume #909
+30) bundles_distances_mdf asymmetric values #2310